aws-samples/aws-xray-dotnet-webapp/README.md

   * "Data Source=(RDS endpoint),(port number);User ID=(your user name);Password=(your password);"

 3. Deploy the application to Elastic Beanstalk.
-[Steps](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.quickstart.html#aws-elastic-beanstalk-tutorial-step-2-publish-application)
+[Steps](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_NET.quickstart.html#aws-elastic-beanstalk-tutorial-step-2-publish-application).
+ * Make sure you attached an IAM role to your EC2 instance with at least AmazonDynamoDBReadOnlyAccess.

 4. Access the application using EB environment URL.

 ##FAQ

 1. What to do if I get an "Error: Internal Server Error"?
   * You can use AWS X-Ray to debug this.
 Go to AWS X-Ray console and find the failed trace, and look for Exception.
-Probably because you RDS DB instance security group do not have an inbound rule for your EC2 instance.
+Probably because you EC2 instance don't have the enough permission to access DynamoDB or RDS DB instance.